Our firm foundation in the Word of God.

 The best way to learn what Good Shepherd believes is in our Bible Information Class.
 In the meantime, here are some ways to describe the truths that we firmly hold to as a church and lovingly hold out to our community:

-We believe and teach that no amount human effort can possibly earn God's favor or lead to eternal life.
-Thankfully, God's love caused him to send his Son Jesus Christ to live and die for us.
+We believe and teach that no amount of human effort can possibly earn God's favor or lead to eternal life.
+Thankfully, God's love caused him to send his Son, Jesus Christ, to live and die for us.
 God offers forgiveness and salvation to the whole world as free gifts.
 Everyone who puts their trust in Christ as their Savior will be saved.

 As a gospel-centered church, we not only believe the gospel as the only way of salvation.
 We put that gospel to work in every facet of our ministry because it is the message God uses to work faith and transform lives.

 We believe that every word of the Bible is God's Word.
 We also believe that the Bible is its own interpreter.
 Rather than approaching the Bible with a predetermined idea of what it says, we let the Bible speak for itself.
 Even more than the specific doctrines we confess, this approach to reading the Bible and this process for understanding it define us.

 The truths that Martin Luther reclaimed for the church at the time of the Reformation are often summarized with the Latin expression, sola gratia, sola fide, sola scriptura.
 Lutherans believe that our salvation is by grace alone, through faith alone, on the basis of Scripture alone.